gatsbyjs/gatsby/docs/blog/2019-01-04-using-react-context-api-with-gatsby/index.md

 ## Conclusion

-That was it for adding dark mode using React’s Context API in Gatsby.
-Now if you visit `http://localhost:8000/` you can see the code in action.
+In just a few, simple steps we've enabled a conditional dark mode that our users will certainly appreciate.
+We've leveraged APIs like `Context` in React, as well as internal Gatsby APIs to wrap our code with a provider.
+Now if you visit `http://localhost:8000/` you can see all of our work pay off!

 We covered the following in today’s article: